Human-Charity-Coin/HCC-wallet/doc/build-osx.md

         make check

-4. (Optional) You can also install human-charity-coind to your path:
+4. (Optional) You can also install hccd to your path:

         make install